 We think we are all going in the same direction because our perception is our reality.
 But there are hundred of thousands different realities.

 We should not believe in our perceptions because they have never been the main aim of our human development.
 All what nature is doing is to find out how to survive – by being part of the ecosystem and by allowing try and error approaches.
 Always.

 Today everyone talks about innovation

-It’s a common understanding that innovation will help to be successful even tomorrow.
-But all innovation should be part of what we think it’s right or wrong, based on our processes, our culture, our beliefs.
-Are you sure?
+It’s a common understanding that innovation will help to be successful in the future.
+But shouldn’t innovation be part of what we think and do in core business, too – based on our processes, our culture, our beliefs.

-We should allow to be more openminded at work, to think beyond our own departments and beyond traditional processes, and to permit and support as much as possible a try and error mentality that might not even make any sense to our own realities – there are so many things to discover we are not even aware of.
+We should allow to be more openminded at work, to think beyond our own departments and beyond traditional processes, and to permit and support as much as possible a try and error mentality – there are so many things to discover we are not even aware of.
 But in the nature there is all evolution knowledge.

 It’s time to discover.
 And to innovate.
 Back to the nature, grow within the ecosystem we live in.
 Combining the dots.
 Putting non- profit and for profit approaches together to think and do differently thus leading to true innovation.

 It’s up to us on how we make the meaning, at which level we integrate social and business, on how we shape and develop the business of tomorrow.
 On how we want to live.